WHAT IS MYOPIA?

 Myopia typically develops around age 8 and progresses for 10-15 years.
-Risk factors that increase the risk of developing myopia and rate of progression include:
+Risk factors that increase the risk of developing myopia and the rate of progression include:

--parents with myopia
+- Parents with myopia

--young age when myopia first diagnosed
+- A young age when myopia was first diagnosed

--higher degree of myopia when first diagnosed
+- A higher degree of myopia when first diagnosed

--certain types of focusing or eye coordination weakness
+- Certain types of focusing or eye coordination weakness

--race (Asian and Hispanic higher risk than Caucasian and African American)
+- Race (Asian and Hispanic higher risk than Caucasian and African American)

--more hours of near work and holding work too close
+- More hours of near work and holding work too close

--decreased time spent outdoors
+- Decreased time spent outdoors